chagry/Client-RPC-Framework/Translate/defaut-en.md

 ## // Translate modul tmpl.

-* `FORM-MESSAGE-EMAIL-REQUIRED` Saisissez votre adresse e-mail
+* `FORM-MESSAGE-EMAIL-REQUIRED` Enter your email address
-* `FORM-MESSAGE-EMAIL-INVALID` L'adresse email n'est pas valide
+* `FORM-MESSAGE-EMAIL-INVALID` The email address is not valid
-* `FORM-MESSAGE-VALIDATION-FORM-FAILED` Vous devez valider le formulaire avant de poursuivre
+* `FORM-MESSAGE-VALIDATION-FORM-FAILED` You must validate the form before going forward
-* `FORM-MESSAGE-PIN-REQUIRED` Veillez entrer le code pin crypté
+* `FORM-MESSAGE-PIN-REQUIRED` Enter your crypted Pin Code
-* `FORM-MESSAGE-KEY-REQUIRED` Veillez entrer la cle pour décrypter le message
+* `FORM-MESSAGE-KEY-REQUIRED` Enter the key to decrypt the message
-* `FORM-MESSAGE-CODE-PIN-REQUIRED` Veillez entrer votre code Pin
+* `FORM-MESSAGE-CODE-PIN-REQUIRED` Enter your Pin Code
-* `FORM-MESSAGE-CODE-PIN-MIN` Votre code Pin doit être composé de 4 chiffres au minimum
+* `FORM-MESSAGE-CODE-PIN-MIN` Your Pin Code must contain at least 4 figures
-* `FORM-MESSAGE-CODE-PIN-INVALID` Votre code Pin ne doit être composé que de chiffres
+* `FORM-MESSAGE-CODE-PIN-INVALID` Your Pin Code must be formed only by figures

 ## // Translate modul home.

-* `HOME` Accueil
+* `HOME` Home
-* `HOME-LABEL-TITRE` Framework en développement
+* `HOME-LABEL-TITRE` Framework in construction
-* `HOME-LABEL-DESC` Ce si est un framework basé sur le protocole Json RPC.
-Contrairment aux autres frameworks, il n est pas fait pour generer des sites webs mais plustot des applications web.
-Divisé en deux parties distinctes entre le serveur et le client, il comunique grace à Json RPC et la partie client reste libre d'être développée dans n'importe quel language.
-La partie serveur, quant à elle, reste accesible tout le temps et depuis n'importe quel service client.
+* `HOME-LABEL-DESC` This is a framework based on the Json RPC protocol.
+Unlike other frameworks, it is not developped to make websites but web applications.
+It is divided in two distincts server and client parts.
+It communicates thanks to Json RPC and the client part can be developped in any language.
+The server part remains reacheable all the time by any service provided to clients.

 ## // Translate modul user.